 This list is not an exhaustive job description.
 It is meant to describe the essential duties and the range of responsibilities for the Event Production Coordinator role.
 Additional duties may be assigned as needed.

 You’ll be an event producer in this position.
 You’ll learn about what makes a good event, and how you can refine your own production practices in the world of volunteer events.
-A background in small event planning such as a college conference or events for 10 or more volunteers is a plus.
+A background in event planning such as a college conference or events for 10 or more volunteers is a plus.
 If the below describes you, you’ll be a solid candidate for this position.
+Must have a valid driver’s license and feel comfortable driving a minivan or cargo van.

 Event Management: You have a basic understanding of event management.
 You’ll coordinate and execute volunteer events up to 100 people according to their design.
 You’re able to ensure events run smoothly and produce the desired outcome.
 You should be proficient in creating a plan for the day, including a run of show, that forecasts multiple possibilities and their respective solutions.